Mayerson Service-Learning Program

 Professional development for small to large groups of faculty and staff is available for free for your high school.
 Topics range from action research integrated into the service-learning process, understanding IPDARD, reviewing best practices, and digging into the Quality Standards for Excellence.
 Children, Inc. has a whole menu for you to choose from!

 The Mayerson Foundation historically offered grants for service-learning and community service programs/projects.
-Examples of past requests have included transportation costs, materials for a service-learning class, and art projects as reflection activities.
 Grants were invested to reduce barriers of quality service-learning and community service projects, support the role of community service & service-learning in schools, and encourage meaningful reflection techniques following students’ service experience; including, but not limited to, art as a mechanism for reflection.
+Contact Children, Inc. for more information.

 Mayerson Book Award

-During the 25 years of the Mayerson Serice Learning Program, we provided seminal texts in the service literature field to be awarded by schools to an outstanding student in recognition of his/her contributions to service.
+During the 25 years of operating the program, we provided seminal texts in the service literature field to be awarded by schools to an outstanding student in recognition of his/her contributions to service.

 Shantytown: Thinking Outside the Box